 From Born to Run, by Christopher McDougall, I thought of the Tamahumara tribe, who are among the best runners in the world.
 Coach Vigil (who also coached Deena Kastor) was intent on knowing what was different about this tribe.
 Why were they so fast with no special training, no equipment (sandals only), no coaches, no pre-hab/rehab, or any of the tools that other runners can access?

 McDougall wrote about Vigil’s thoughts on the matter “the real secret of the Tarahumara: they’d never forgotten what it felt like to love running.”
 He (Vigil) felt that there’s a connection between the ability to love and the capacity to love running.
 “Both depended on loosening your grip on your own desires, putting aside what you wanted, and appreciating what you got, being patient and forgiving and undemanding.”
-As I ran yesterday, I would smile at times, and remind myself to appreciate my ability to run, to push myself, and that I was lucky to be healthy enough to run this distance.
+As I ran my solo marathon, I’d smile sometimes, and remind myself to appreciate my ability to run, to push myself, and that I was lucky to be healthy enough to run this distance.

 Essentially, attitude trumps all.
 Of course, training for an event is a given.
 Putting in the time and effort is huge.
 But the right mindset must be part of the equation.

-Outside of building your mental game, there’s lots of benefits to a virtual solo race, especially the marathon.
+Outside of building your mental game, there’s LOTS OF BENEFITS to a virtual race alone, especially the marathon.

 - Complete freedom on your course selection.